 Joomla is a Content Management System, otherwise known as a CMS.
-What a CMS does is allows you to easily get a website up and running, with little to no coding needed.
-Joomla is able to handle all of the necessary coding that would be needed for the site on it’s back end.
-The back end is what handles what shows on the site when a user visits it or another particular page.
-Joomla’s back end is made with PHP, a popular web programming language.
+A CMS allows you to easily get a website up and running, with little to no coding needed.
+Joomla can handle all of the necessary coding needed for the site on its back end.
+The back end handles what shows on the site when a user visits it or another particular page.
+Joomla's back end is made with PHP, a popular web programming language.

 Language Localization is what allows a site to be translated into different languages for a user.
-This would allow a user from Russia, or China to be able to read the same content, without the need of an external translator.
-With WordPress, you may need to install an Extension or another plugin in order to receive this functionality.
-However with Joomla, this comes out of the box, meaning there is no need to install anything else.
+This would allow a user from Russia or China to read the same content without the need for an external translator.
+With WordPress, you may need to install an Extension or another plugin to receive this functionality.
+However, with Joomla, this comes out of the box, meaning there is no need to install anything else.

-Aside from being able to accommodate the various languages, Joomla is like a mix between Drupal and WordPress.
+Aside from accommodating the various languages, Joomla is like a mix between Drupal and WordPress.
 Drupal is known for being a little on the technical side, however quite powerful.
-WordPress is more beginner friendly, however there is not as much that can be done with it.
-Joomla fits in the middle of them, in that it provides an easy to use interface like WordPress, with some of the power that Drupal provides.
+WordPress is more beginner-friendly.
+However, there is not as much that can be done with it.
+Joomla fits in the middle of them in that it provides an easy-to-use interface like WordPress, with some of the power that Drupal provides.

 When creating your site, you may want to opt for one of the available CMSs.
-However choosing is hard.
-All in all, if you are a beginner with no coding or developer experience many clients choose WordPress for it’s easy of use.
-If you do have some developer experience, Joomla would be a nice match with it’s level of simplicity, yet ability to be complex.
-If you have a great deal of programming experience, and still want to use a CMS, Drupal may be the way to go, as it offers a powerful framework for building your web application.
+However, choosing is hard.
+All in all, if you are a beginner with no coding or developer experience, many clients choose WordPress for its ease of use.
+If you do have some developer experience, Joomla would be a nice match with its level of simplicity yet ability to be complex.
+If you have a great deal of programming experience and still want to use a CMS, Drupal may be the way to go, as it offers a powerful framework for building your web application.